tanisha0710-ui/PMUY-AI/CHARTER.md

 ---

-## 4. Baseline to beat
+## 4. Baseline to Beat

-The naive or prior number your threshold is measured against.
-Examples:

-- A previous study's coefficient or error.
-- A simple AR(1) or last-value forecast.
-- An unadjusted before-after difference.

-The naive baseline is the **aggregate national GVA change with no industry split**: −1.83% for 2020-21 vs 2019-20.
-Under this baseline, all 24 industries are assumed to have experienced the same −1.83% drop — i.e., capital intensity carries zero explanatory power.

-Our project beats this baseline if the industry-stratified estimates show meaningful dispersion (standard deviation of GVA drops across industries >> 0) and if the Labour vs Capital-Intensive gap is statistically distinguishable from zero.

-We will compute this baseline formally before building any ML component: run a one-sample t-test of each industry's GVA drop against the national mean of −1.83%, and report which industries lie outside a ±2 pp band around the national mean.
+The naive baseline assumes that all manufacturing industries experienced the same average COVID-era GVA shock regardless of labour intensity or industry structure.

+Using the cleaned industry-level panel, the average manufacturing-industry GVA change between 2019-20 and 2020-21 is:

+\[
+-2.82\%
+\]

+Under this baseline:

+- industry heterogeneity is ignored,
+- labour intensity carries no explanatory value,
+- and all industries are assumed to experience the same average decline.

+The project improves upon this baseline if:

+- industry-level estimates display substantial dispersion around the aggregate mean, and
+- labour-intensive industries systematically exhibit larger declines than capital-intensive industries.

+The project will therefore compare industry-specific outcomes against the naive aggregate manufacturing benchmark.

 ---